Pilots test virtual reality program

 Pilots from the 302nd Airlift Wing test a virtual reality program on a computer-based system at Peterson Space Force Base, Colo.
-(Courtesy Photo)
+(Courtesy Video)

 |Date Taken: